Adz946/SEPM_A2/README.md

 3. Open the windows 'Run' window by typing Run into the Start menu and select it, or hold Windows Key + R
 4. In the Open box type in: 'java -jar Directory\Main.jar' and press ok where directory is the location you copied it to.
 E.g. 'java -jar H:\Main.jar'

-The application will initialise, performing any necessary setup, and then present you with the main menu.
+The application will initialise and present you with the main menu.

 ## Logging In